-The Company has established relationships with leading suppliers of computer hardware, including Intel, AMD, Microsoft, Hewlett-Packard, Sun Microsystems, IBM, Dell, Cray, Panasas, QLogic, Mellanox, Platform Computing and other leading regional resellers and system integrators.
+The Company has established relationships with leading suppliers of computer hardware, including Intel, AMD, Microsoft, NVIDIA, Hewlett-Packard, IBM, Dell, Cray, QLogic, Mellanox, Platform Computing and other leading regional resellers and system integrators.
 These relationships provide the Company with joint marketing opportunities, such as advertising, public relations, editorial coverage and customer events.
-In addition, these alliances provide the Company with early access and technical collaboration on new processors and related computing technologies, ensuring that the Company's software products are certified to run effectively on the most current hardware platforms.
-Key 2010 milestones included incorporation of the latest Intel compilers and math libraries, resulting in significant performance boosts, and initial support for acceleration of computations using General-Purpose Graphical Processing Units.
+In addition, these alliances provide the Company with early access and technical collaboration on new and emerging computing technologies, ensuring that the Company's software products are certified to run effectively on the most current hardware platforms.
+Key 2011 milestones included software tuning for the latest Intel processors, resulting in significant performance boosts, and extension of support for computations using General-Purpose Graphical Processing Units.

 The Company's Enhanced Solution Partner Program actively encourages specialized developers of software solutions to use the Company's technology as a development platform for their applications and provides customers with enhanced functionality related to their use of the Company's software.
 With over 100 active enhanced solution partnerships, spanning a wide range of technologies, including electronics, mechanical simulation, fluid simulation, acoustics, turbomachinery and CAD, this partner ecosystem extends the depth and breadth of the Company's technology offerings.
-During 2010, the Company focused on the integration of partner solutions in the Workbench environment, with improved interoperability for solutions from DYNARDO GMBH, JAHM Software, Inc., Materiality, L.L.C., Red Cedar Technology, SpaceClaim Corp., and Vistagy, Inc.
+During 2011, the Company extended its ecosystem of Workbench integrated partner solutions, working with FE-Design, Safe Technology, EVEN AG, RBF Morph, VCollab, and e-XStream.